A topic from the subject of Chemical Education in Chemistry.

 Polarity:

 Polar molecules have unevenly distributed charges, creating a permanent dipole moment.
-Water and the polar solvent are polar molecules, while oil and the nonpolar solvent are nonpolar.
+Water and the polar solvent are polar molecules due to the presence of polar bonds and molecular geometry.
+Oil and the nonpolar solvent are nonpolar due to symmetrical charge distributions.

 Intermolecular Forces:

-Water molecules form strong hydrogen bonds with each other, making water a polar solvent.
-Oil molecules have weak van der Waals forces between them, making oil a nonpolar solvent.
+Water molecules form strong hydrogen bonds with each other, making water a highly polar solvent.
+Oil molecules primarily exhibit weak London Dispersion Forces (a type of van der Waals force).

 Significance